Skip to main content

 Book Chapters

-Madden, M. and T. Jordan, 2020.
-Lowcountry Geography Shapes the Food We Grow, In S. Ross (Ed.), Social Roots: Reconnecting Lowcountry Foodways to the Land, University of Georgia Press, Athens, Georgia, in press.
+Madden, M. and T. Jordan, 2024.
+Lowcountry Geography Shapes the Food We Grow, Chapter 3, In, S. Ross (Ed), Social Roots: Lowcountry Foodways, Reconnecting to the Landscape, University of Georgia Press, Athens, Georgia, pp. 40-50.
+(Invited)

 Madden, M., T. Jordan, S. Bernardes, C. Goetcheus, K. Olson and D. Cotten, 2019.
-Small Unmanned Aerial Systems (sUAS) and Structure from Motion (SfM) for Identifying, Documenting and Monitoring Cultural and Natural Resources, In, J.B.
-Sharma (Ed.), Applications of Small Unmanned Aircraft Systems: Best Practices and Case Studies, CRC Press Taylor & Francis Group, Boca Raton, Florida, in press.
+Small Unmanned Aerial Systems (sUAS) and Structure from Motion (SfM) for Identifying, Documenting and Monitoring Cultural and Natural Resources, Chapter 9 In, J.B.
+Sharma (Ed.), Applications of Small Unmanned Aircraft Systems: Best Practices and Case Studies, CRC Press Taylor & Francis Group, Boca Raton, Florida, 179-209.

 Madden, M., T. Jordan, M. Kim, H. Allen and B. Xu, 2009.
 Integrating remote sensing and GIS: From overlays to GEOBIA and geo-visualization, In, M. Madden (Ed-in-Chief), The Manual of Geographic Information Systems, American Society for Photogrammetry and Remote Sensing, Bethesda, Maryland, 701-720.